smbct/smbct.github.io/series/x86_64_assembly/pt7.markdown

 ### How are floats implemented in C ?

-One possible source of inspiration to see how we can perform theses operations is to look at the assembly codes generated by gcc from a C code that performs floating pointes operations.
+One possible source of inspiration to see how we can perform theses operations is to look at the assembly codes automatically generated from a C code that performs floating pointes operations.
 Let's start with a simple example :

 <div class="code_frame"> C language | floating_points.c </div>